hvuarn/msc-thesis/README.md

 # Toward causality in mobile sensing for depression: Modeling time-varying behavior with functional data

 This repository contains the R code for **data preprocessing, analysis, and visualization** used in my master's thesis.
-The code folder contains two subfolders each for one of the publicly available datasets we use:
+The `code` folder contains two subfolders, one for each of the publicly available datasets used:

 - **StudentLife 2013** — the original *StudentLife* study ([Wang et al., 2014](#references))
 - **StudentLife 2017–2022** — the *College Experience Study* ([Nepal et al., 2024](#references))

-This repository contains all the R code used for **data preprocessing, analysis, and visualization** for my master's thesis.
-The code analysis is divided into two main parts for the publicly available datasets that we use.

-Of the three *StudentLife* studies, we use the two publicly available datasets:
-- the original *StudentLife* study ([Wang et al., 2014](#references)), referred to as **StudentLife 2013**
-- the *College Experience Study* ([Nepal et al., 2024](#references)), referred to as **StudentLife 2017–2022**

 ## Abstract